§ 1901A Nurse Multistate Licensure Compact.

 (7) Provide opportunities for interstate practice by nurses who meet uniform licensure requirements.

 § 1903A Definitions.

 As used in this Compact:

-(d) "Current significant investigative information" means:
+(d) "Current significant investigative information" means 1 of the following:

 (2) Investigative information that indicates that the nurse represents an immediate threat to public health and safety regardless of whether the nurse has been notified and had an opportunity to respond.

 (e) "Encumbrance" means a revocation or suspension of, or any limitation on, the full and unrestricted practice of nursing imposed by a licensing board.

 (f) "Home state" means the party state that is the nurse's primary state of residence.

 (g) "Licensing board" means a party state's regulatory body responsible for issuing nurse licenses.

 (h) "Multistate license" means a license to practice as a registered or a licensed practical/vocational nurse (LPN/VN) issued by a home state licensing board that authorizes the licensed nurse to practice in all party states under a multistate licensure privilege.